A Note From the Webmaster–

 And who are you?

-A pretty average 43-year-old woman living in Richmond, Virginia.
+A pretty average fortysomething woman living in Richmond, Virginia.
 I’ve always been passionately pro-choice, although previous to INS my only experience in the movement was a brief stint as a clinic escort in the eighties, although I do regularly donate to pro-choice causes.
-I’m married, no kids, SUV, house in the ‘burbs, etc..
+I’m married, no kids, drive an SUV, live in a cool condo in a 100-plus-year-old building in the city, etc..

 How do your family and friends feel about you running a site like this?